ITMO-NSS-team/MANUL/README.rst

 Folder ``examples`` contains:
     - ``examples/mammonth``: example data, that have shape of mammoth in 3d space, problem - regression;
-    - ``examples/mnist_with_augmentation``: examples for MNIST datasets with augmentation (different angle of rotation), problems - binary and multi-class classifications, for getting of augmentation MNIST dataset on locale you need to run ``examples/mnist_with_augmentation/mnist_augmentation.py``;
+    - ``examples/mnist_with_augmentation``: examples for MNIST datasets with augmentation (different angle of rotation), problems - binary and multi-class classifications for getting of augmentation MNIST dataset on locale you need to run ``examples/mnist_with_augmentation/mnist_augmentation.py``;
     - ``examples/openml``: experiments with all data from OpenML resource by kind of problem (regression, multi-class or binary classification).